Space for you

 You can discover more about our library here.

-Our accommodation is available to both campus-based students and those on study blocks.
-Our residential areas give you 24-hour access to our laundry room, relaxing prayer room, and student kitchen.
+Our accommodation is available for our campus based students as well as our flexible learners when on their residential study days.
+Our residential areas give you access to our laundry room, relaxing prayer room, and student kitchen.
 The accommodation block has three lounges providing the use of a piano, pool table and TV/projector.
+You can find out more about our facilities here.

-Two Chapel services are held each week for Christchurch campus- and placement-based students.
+There is a weekly chapel service that happens for our Campus Based students.
 Our Chapel band, comprising student musicians and singers, lead times of sung worship.
 Staff, students and visiting speakers host the services.

 Learning beyond the lecture room